 - To report an emergency from your vehicle, be prepared to give road, street, and address information.
 If possible, find out what the nearest cross streets are – or give information about prominent landmarks or buildings.

 - If you are reporting a reckless or intoxicated driver, give the direction of travel, approximate speed and the last location where the driver was seen.
 Describe the car and driver if possible.
 If you can, get the license number.

 - Reporting crimes in progress can be dangerous – so be careful.
 Don’t take any unnecessary chances.
 If you can safely determine what kind of crime is in progress and if there are any weapons involved, tell the Communications Officer.
 If there are any injuries, report that so medical personnel can be notified as well.

 Records and Warrants

-In addition to their duties as Communications Officers, members of the Communications Division also maintain the Sheriff’s Office’s records of active warrants, writs, injunctions, juvenile pick-up orders, trespass warnings and stolen property “hot” files.
+In addition to their duties as Communications Officers, members of the Communications Unit also maintain the Sheriff’s Office’s records of active warrants, writs, injunctions, juvenile pick-up orders, trespass warnings and stolen property “hot” files.

 Florida’s Public Records Laws makes all materials made or received by an agency in connection with official business to be open for public inspection, unless the legislature has exempted it from disclosure.
 All arrest paperwork and crime reports are maintained by this section and yearly statistical compilation of major crimes, arrests, property dollar loss and recovery information is reported to the Florida Department of Law Enforcement for inclusion into the Uniform Crime Report of Florida.